bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 off” level, at which the human “driver” no longer needs to pay attention to the road.
-If we fall in with Musk's optimism for when Tesla's Autopilot could achieve level 4 FSD, the displacement of human drivers could start as early as _this year_ (2022).[^TESLA-AUTOPILOT]
+If we fall in with Musk's optimism for when Tesla's Autopilot could achieve level 4 FSD, the displacement of human drivers could start as early as _“this year”_ (2022).[^TESLA-AUTOPILOT]

 Musk worries about the jobs he is attempting to obsolete.
 Will this lead to a “useless class of people”, as Yuval calls them?
-For AI researchers, it will be marvellous feat of engineering to produce the first fully autonomous vehicle, but for humans driving is low-skilled labor.
-Many drivers will not be able to just “learn to code”.
+For AI researchers, it will be marvellous feat of engineering to produce the first fully autonomous vehicle; but, for humans, driving is low-skilled labor.
+Many drivers will not be able to just “learn to code”, as the alt-right adage goes.
 And the truck drivers that _will_ be able to make the jump, will be pushed out of the job market _again_ a few iterations of “narrow AI” later, before “artificial _general_ intelligence” (AGI) will knock out the last remaining jobs at the tail end of the normal distributions for